Skip to content

 Check configuration file:

-# Verify baseURL points to correct Olla endpoint
+# Verify baseURL points to the correct Olla endpoint

 Test Olla directly: